Effective team communication

 With Asana, you can see status updates on any project in Progress View so you don’t have to spend time asking your teammates what’s happening on a project.
 Make it a habit to have Project Owners update the status of their projects every week to keep them current.

 Similar to other kinds of notification feeds, Inbox in Asana provides automatic updates about the work you’re following.
-Using Inbox allows you to see, respond, and take action on notifications more easily than in email or chat, for example.
+Using Inbox allows you to see, respond, and take action on notifications.
 You can see updates like new tasks, comments, task completions, changed due dates, and more.
-This way, you always know what’s happening around the work that matters to you—and can keep working on it in Asana.
+This way, you always know what’s happening around the work that matters to you—and can move work forward